JoseLlarena/Britfone/README.md

 * **unstressed vowels as /ə/ and /ɪ/**: due to the diversity of the sources for phonetic transcription, there's some inconsistency in how [weak vowels](https://en.wikipedia.org/wiki/Phonological_history_of_English_high_front_vowels#Developments_involving_weak_vowels) are transcribed, though in most cases /ɪ/ is used, following the Collins Dictionary.

-* **final _i_**: final unstressed _i's_ are given the "long i" /iː/ phoneme to reflect [happy-tensing](https://en.wikipedia.org/wiki/Phonological_history_of_English_high_front_vowels#Happy-tensing).
-However most dictionaries show either a tense but [short /i/](https://en.wikipedia.org/wiki/English_phonology), different from both /iː/ and /ɪ/, or the short tense /ɪ/.
-This sound will be represented separately as /i/ in the next version of Britfone.
+* **final _i_**: final unstressed _i's_ are given a short tense "i" phoneme /i/, different from both /iː/ and /ɪ/, to reflect [happy-tensing](https://en.wikipedia.org/wiki/Phonological_history_of_English_high_front_vowels#Happy-tensing).
+Most dictionaries show this vowel (https://en.wikipedia.org/wiki/English_phonology) or the short tense /ɪ/.
-Additionally, there's some inconsistency in the transcription as happy-tensing is preserved in inflected variants in spoken English (e.g., _studied_ derives it from _study_, and it contrasts with _studded_) yet this is not always reflected in the dictionary.
+There might be some inconsistency in the transcription as happy-tensing is preserved in inflected variants in spoken English (e.g., _studied_ derives it from _study_, and it contrasts with _studded_) yet this might not always be reflected in the dictionary.

 * **secondary stress**: secondary stress is not always marked (the primary always is).